About Steve

 THISOLDHOUSE.jpg

-In the early 1980's, he journeyed to the remote Micronesian island of Satawal to learn the ancient skill of star path navigation under the late master navigator, Mau Piailug.
-Steve's research resulted in the critically acclaimed book, The Last Navigator, and a one-hour documentary for the PBS’s Adventure.
+In the early 1980's, Steve journeyed to the remote Micronesian island of Satawal to learn the ancient skill of star path navigation under the late master navigator, Mau Piailug.
+His research resulted in the critically acclaimed book, The Last Navigator, and a one-hour documentary for PBS’s Adventure.
 It was in 1989, in between research trips to the Alaskan Arctic for a second Adventure book and film, that Steve got a call from the series publicist, who also worked for This Old House, whose producers were conducting a nationwide search for a new host ….. and the rest is history.

 thisoldhouse logo.png